Laurent Abergel

-Laurent Abergel (born 1 February 1993) is a French professional footballer who plays as a defensive midfielder for club Lorient.
+Laurent Abergel (born 1 February 1993) is a French professional footballer who plays as a defensive midfielder for club Nice.

 Career

 Abergel, born to Jewish parents, is a youth exponent from Marseille.
 On 25 June 2013, he signed a three-year deal with Marseille.
 In July 2013, he was promoted to the first team.
 He made his professional debut for Marseille on 5 January 2014 in a Coupe de France game against Reims entering the field after 105 minutes as a substitute for Kassim Abdallah.

 He was loaned out to Ligue 2 side AC Ajaccio for the 2014–15 season.

 On 31 July 2015, Abergel signed a two-year contract with Ajaccio.

 On 8 July 2017, after the expiration of his contract with Ajaccio, Abergel signed with Nancy on a three-year contract.

 In July 2019, Abergel joined Ligue 2 club Lorient on a three-year contract.

+On 2 July 2026, Abergel moved to Nice in Ligue 1.